google/go-cloud/samples/tutorial/README.md

-# Getting Started with GoCloud
+# Getting Started with Go X Cloud

-The best way to understand GoCloud is to write some code and use it.
+The best way to understand Go X Cloud is to write some code and use it.
 To do that, let's start with something simple.
 Blob storage is a well-understood concept and is one of the most frequently used cloud services.
 So let's build a command line application that uploads files to blog storage on both AWS and GCP.
 We'll call